-Salt and Pepper Grinders add spice to any dish, and now they add spice to the table.
-Let your Salt and Pepper Grinders take centre stage.
+Salt and Pepper Shakers add spice to any dish, and now they add spice to the table.
+Let your Salt and Pepper Shakers take centre stage.
 They’re no longer just dispensers.
 They’re statements.
 Love Dr. Who or Star Wars, Daleks and Darth Vader?
 There’re shakers for you.
 Irreverence your thing?
 Try Smiling Poo emoji shakers.
 For the BBQ or man cave, how about burger and fries salt and pepper shakers?
 Just married?
-Mr and Mrs Salt and Pepper shakers stand united.
+The Adorable Avocado shakers fit together perfectly, just like the happy couple.

 How To Look After Your Salt And Pepper Shakers

 You might as well make yourself as useful as your gift.
 Here’s some great advice to accompany your awesome present:

 > Keep the salt and peppers in their separate shaker or grinder.
 Salt is corrosive and salt shakers and grinders have stainless steel inserts to make them long lasting.